Why do you need a healthy eating diet plan?

 In addition to protein, these foods provide B vitamins and certain minerals.
 Legumes, nuts and seeds also provide fiber.
 When choosing meat and poultry, choose the leaner versions and prepare them with as little added fat as you can and still make them palatable.
 Eat nuts and seeds sparingly, because of their fat content.

 Caveat for Healthy Eating Diet Plan: Limit or avoid processed meats, such as sausage, luncheon meats, bacon and hot dogs and grilled meats due to their potentially negative effect on your health.
-I also recommend that you eat grass-fed, free-range and organic meat and poultry whenever possible.
+It is also recommended that you eat grass-fed, free-range and organic meat and poultry whenever possible.

 Dairy products provide protein, certain vitamins and some minerals, particularly calcium.
 It is usually recommend that you choose low-fat or fat-free versions of these foods, to get the benefits, without the fat and extra calories.
 Since pesticides are mostly stored in the fat of animals, skipping the fat in dairy products, especially if you don’t buy organic, is probably a good idea.
 It is also a good idea to choose dairy products that do not contain added sugar whenever possible.